sbt/website/src/reference/00-Getting-Started/02-sbt-by-example.md

 ### Make hello depend on helloCore

 Use `.dependsOn(...)` to add a dependency on other subprojects.
-Also let's move the Gigahorse dependency to `helloCore`.
+Also let's move the toolkit dependency to `helloCore`.

 @@snip [example-sub4]($root$/src/sbt-test/ref/example-sub4/build.sbt) {}